c4ldas/streamelements-widgets/twitch-channel-points/readme.md

 ### How to use it:

-1 - Open the widget and personalize the `onEventReceived` listener the way you want to meet your needs.
+1 - Add the widget to a overlay you use.
+Just add it to one overlay.

-2 - You can also remove the HTML div `text` in case you do not want that (I personally recommend that)
+2 - Redeem any Custom reward and see the information on the widget and the browser console.

+3 - Develop your custom widget based on the information received

+OBS: The image and text on the widget will not appear on your OBS.
+It is only seen on Overlay Editor so you can make sure it is working.

 ### Overlay preview:
 ![Overlay Preview](/twitch-channel-points/widget.png)